-Upon recommendation of a student's supervisor and approval by the Associate Vice President for Doctoral Studies, one or two of a student's eight seminars may be taken at an approved doctoral-granting institution (other than Southern Seminary).
-Normally this study would contribute to the student's major field of specialization or would be at least relevant to the student's program of study.
-If the option for external study is chosen, the work must be completed after the student is accepted into the Doctor of Philosophy program but before that student takes comprehensive examinations.
+Upon recommendation of a student's faculty supervisor and approval by the Associate Vice President for Doctoral Studies, one or two of a student's eight seminars may be taken at an approved doctoral-granting institution other than Southern Seminary.
 Upon completion of the external study, the student is to submit a descriptive and evaluative statement of that external study.
-The student's supervisory professor and the Associate Vice President for Doctoral Studies must approve this report.
+The student's faculty supervisor and the Associate Vice President for Doctoral Studies must approve this report.
 Students engaged in external study will pay fees and tuition charges prescribed by the host institution.
 The student will also need to register at Southern Seminary under Ph.D.
-Student: Affiliate Registration (course 81990) to receive credit for the external seminar (see p.
-47 for fee).
+Student: Affiliate Registration (course 81990) to receive credit for the external seminar.
 If the student is simultaneously taking courses for credit at Southern Seminary, the student also will pay the seminary registration fees.
-The seminary endeavors to negotiate with universities and seminaries to abridge or eliminate the full admissions process for a Southern Seminary student who enrolls as a visiting student to complete external studies.
 The student is responsible for requesting that an official transcript of course work taken at other institutions be sent to the Academic Services office at Southern Seminary.